Glitchyi/CBSE-Project/README.md

 ---
 <img align="right" width="170" height="170" src="https://i.imgur.com/oeCaInY.png">

-> Memebers:
+> Members:
  -  Vinayak K Raman
  -  [Advaith Narayanan](https://twitter.com/advaithnarayan)
- -  Meenakshi B S
+ -  Meenakshi BS
  -  M S Sudheb
  -  Suryakiran
-#### This project is to create and test a Restaurant Management Program that achives the following criterias:
+#### This project is to create and test a Restaurant Management Program that archives the following criteria:
- 1. Store information abut the food served at the restaurant, along with its price and info on if it is Veg or Non-Veg.
+ 1. Store information about the food served at the restaurant, along with its price and info on if it is Veg or Non-Veg.
  2. A `logical` and and `easy` UI which does not hinder the speed of the service at the restaurant.
- 3. A `foolproof` Error prevention mechanism that does not allow the program to crash mid operation.
+ 3. A `foolproof` Error prevention mechanism that does not allow the program to crash mid-operation.
- 4. The incorporation of a Database Management system so as to keep logs and track the data `essential` to the restaurant.
+ 4. The incorporation of a Database Management system to keep logs and track the data `essential` to the restaurant.
  5. A `secure` and `easily` accessible log of customers and their billing information.

-#### This is program that makes use of a very famous, easy and powerful, high level programming language called [**Python**](https://en.wikipedia.org/wiki/Python_(programming_language)) and,
+#### This is a program that makes use of a very famous, easy and powerful, high-level programming language called [**Python**](https://en.wikipedia.org/wiki/Python_(programming_language)) and,
-#### an equally powerful and versitile database management software called [**Mysql**](https://en.wikipedia.org/wiki/MySQL).
+#### an equally powerful and versatile database management software called [**Mysql**](https://en.wikipedia.org/wiki/MySQL).
 ---
 > **Prerequists :**
  - [ ] Python 3.8 +